 Get comfortable riding your bike

 Feeling confident on a bike is the first step.
 Check out the biking skills page for videos of the basics of riding and what to do in common situations.
-If you don't know how to ride a bike, practice with a friend or check out Cycles for Change's Adult Learn to Ride Classes.

 Start simple and take it slow